Does insurance cover a hit-and-run?

 • Contact any businesses near the accident scene and inquire about any available surveillance camera footage (note that they may only release this to the police).

-Will a hit-and-run claim raise my insurance rates?
+Will a hit-and-run claim raise my insurance?

-If you're the victim of a hit-and-run accident and file a claim, chances are your rates won't increase.
+If you're the victim of a hit-and-run accident and file a hit-and-run insurance claim, chances are your rates won't increase.
 Typically, a single not-at-fault collision or uninsured motorist bodily injury claim is unlikely to raise your car insurance.

 But if it’s one of multiple claims during the company’s look-back period, usually three years, it could contribute to a rate increase.